Peter Hurley (doctor): Medical career

-Nuclear medicine had developed in a piecemeal fashion in Auckland and it became necessary that the different independent units into a totally integrated electronics service with a Nuclear medicine Physician to guide it.
+Nuclear medicine had developed in a piecemeal fashion in Auckland and it became necessary that the different independent units merge into a totally integrated electronics service with a Nuclear medicine Physician to guide it.
 When he returned to Auckland in 1972, Hurley was appointed as head of the department of Nuclear Medicine.
 He was instrumental in its staffing and development and the advancement of its academic reputation.
 In 1981 he was awarded the Johns Hopkins Nuclear Medicine Distinguished Alumnus award.

 Personal

 Hurley was very interested in music and was a pianist.
 He was also a singer and was a member of the Dorian Singers in Auckland.
 He participated in two overseas tours with that group.
 When he was a student he acted in plays.
 He died on 16 August 1983 in Auckland at the age of 43.